 About Communion Wine

-Answer: The beverage for the Lord’s Supper is wine because our Lord used it in his institution (probably at a Passover Seder) and the Eucharist is a festive meal.
-Preferably wine with a little kick to it to produce a slight inebriation.
+Frank answers: The beverage for the Lord’s Supper is wine because our Lord used it in his institution (probably at a Passover Seder) and the Eucharist is a festive meal.
+In the ancient Hellenistic/Roman world wine was a staple beverage with meals, even with breakfast (which was probably just bread and diluted wine).
+For festive meals one would prefer wine with a little kick to it to produce a slight inebriation.
 Preferably good wine.
 Either red or white.
 Either dry or sweet.
 If grape wine is not available, then rice wine like Japanese sake.
 Nonalcoholic wine could be available for children and alcoholics.
 Maybe a different color than the regular wine so as not to confuse them.
 But grape juice and apple juice are out.
 Coke and other sodas are definitely out.
-Beer is way out, unless you’re a German pope.
+Beer is way out, unless you’re a German pope (kidding!).

 About Mixing Consecrated and Unconsecrated Communion Elements